Zakia Hakki: Early life and education

-Zakia Hakki was born on 18 November 1939 in Baghdad to an established Feyli Kurdish family.
+Zakia Hakki was born on 18 November 1939 in Baghdad, to an established Feyli Kurdish family.
 She graduated from law school in 1957, one of five women in a class of 350.
 She has a Bachelor of Science in business administration from the International Labor Union in Switzerland and a Doctor of Law degree from the University of Baghdad.

 Career

 Hakki worked in Baghdad as both a lawyer and judge.
 In the 1950s, she smuggled documents into the US embassy about the treatment of Kurds in Iraq.
 She founded the Kurdish Women's Federation and served as its president from 1958 to 1975.

 Haqqi advocated for the rights of Kurdish people and women.
 She was a founding member of the Kurdish Women's Association and became its president in 1958, a post she held till 1975.

 In 1959, Hakki was appointed as a judge by Abd al-Karim Qasim, becoming the first woman appointed as a judge in Iraq, and making her the first female judge in the Middle East.

 In 1970, she became the only woman in the leadership of the Kurdistan Democratic Party.
 In 1959, Abd al-Karim Qasim appointed Haqqi to the bench.
 She became the first woman in the Arab world to be appointed a judge.

 During 1970–75, she was the head of Kurdistan Democratic Party.
 Constant persecution from Saddam Hussein's regime, forced her to move to the United States in 1996, where she worked as a lawyer.

 In 1975, she received her Juris Doctor degree from University of Baghdad's law school.

-She was a senior official in the ministries of industry and agriculture in the pre-Saddam Hussein period.
+Hakki was a senior official in the ministries of industry and agriculture in the pre-Saddam Hussein period.
 As Hussein gained power, she joined the Kurdish cause, fighting as a guerrilla until she was arrested and tortured in 1975.
 The regime placed her under house arrest and she fled with other KDP leaders to Iran, supported by the Shah.
 She returned to Baghdad but kept a lower political profile, working in family and civil law.
 She survived numerous assassination attempts and her husband and brother were killed by Hussein's people for speaking out against the regime's policies.